Camilo Villegas Betting Profile: The Sentry - PGA TOUR

 Villegas' Recent Performances

-- He's made the cut in four of his last five tournaments.
+- In the last five times he's played a tournament, he has made the cut four times.

-- Villegas has finished with a score lower than the tournament average in two of his last five appearances, including two finishes within three strokes of the leader.
+- Over his last five events, Villegas has finished within three shots of the leader twice and carded a score that's better than average twice.

-- He has an average score relative to par of -14 in his last five tournaments.
+- He has an average score relative to par of -14 in his last five events.

-- Villegas is averaging -0.416 Strokes Gained: Total in his past five tournaments.
+- Looking at Strokes Gained: Total, Villegas has an average of -0.416 in his past five tournaments.

 Villegas' Advanced Stats and Rankings